 How is Matcha Different Than Regular Green Tea?

 Matcha is a type of tea that’s far less processed than regular green tea because the leaves are never heated and kept under shade to preserve the natural nutrients found in the leaves.
 Regular green tea goes through much more processing during production and is also left to dry in the sun, versus in the shade like matcha is.
-Matcha green tea is a bright, green powder that’s also stirred into warmed liquid instead of boiling and brewing methods used when making regular green tea.
+Matcha green tea is a bright, green powder that’s also stirred into warmed liquid instead of the boiling and brewing methods used when making regular green tea.
 Since you’re consuming the leaves whole in a milder powder with matcha, you’re also taking in more nutrients than just throwing the leaves away in a tea bag or straining them out in a strainer as you would with regular tea.